 Type of award Key features Key accounting considerations Collared Notional Stock Unit ("CSU") awards Granted and settled by the Company.
 Classified as liability awards as settled in cash.
-Phantom of plan linked to the price of NHI common shares wit exposure subject to a cap and floor Granted in May in respect of the hprior fiscal year.
-Grant date fair value based on option pricing model.
-Cash settled.
-Total compensation cost remeasured at each balance sheet date to reflect the expected settlement amount, net of estimated and actual forfeitures.
-Exposure of the employee to NH share price is subject to a cap and a floor.
+Phantom plan linked to the price of NHI common shares with exposure subject to a cap and floor Cash settled.
+Grant date fair value based on option pricing model. • Exposure of the employee to NHI • Total compensation cost remeasured share price is subject to a cap and each balance sheet date to reflect the a floor. expected settlement amount, net of estimated and actual forfeitures. • Total compensation expense recognised by the Company in connection with CSU awards was \$1,028,974 (2021: \$3,204,647).
 Notional Index Unit (NIU) awards Granted and settled by the Company.
 Classified as liability awards as settled in cash.
 Phantom plan linked to a world stock index quoted by Morgan Stanley Capital International.
-Granted in May in respect of the prior fiscal year.
+Cash settled.
 Grant date fair value based on the closing price of the index on such date.
-Cash settled.
-Total compensation cost remeasured at each balance sheet date to reflect the expected settlement amount, net of estimated and actual forfeitures. • Total compensation expense recognised by the Company in connection with NIU awards was \$3,439,225 (2020: \$1,314,466).
+Total compensation cost remeasured at each balance sheet date to reflect the expected settlement amount, net of estimated and actual forfeitures. • Total compensation expense recognised by the Company in connection with NIU awards was \$1,209,370 (2021: \$3,439,225).